adobe/antialiased-cnns/README.md

 We show consistency (y-axis) vs accuracy(x-axis) for various networks.
 Up and to the right is good.

 We *italicize* a variant if it is not on the Pareto front -- that is, it is strictly dominated in both aspects by another variant.
 We **bold** a variant if it is on the Pareto front.
 We **bold** highest values per column.

-Achieving better consistency, while maintaining or improving accuracy, is an open problem.
-We invite you to participate!

 Note that the current arxiv paper is slightly out of date; we will update soon.